smcclatchy/2019-09-06-python-machine-learning-ct/index.md

     git clone https://github.com/amueller/ml-workshop-1-of-4.git

-If you are not familiar with git, you can download the repository as a .zip file by <a href="https://github.com/amueller/ml-workshop-1-of-4">heading over to the GitHub repository</a> in your browser and click the green “Download” button in the upper right.
+If you are not familiar with git, you can download the repository as a .zip file by <a href="https://github.com/amueller/ml-workshop-1-of-4">heading over to the GitHub repository</a> in your browser and click the green `Download` button in the upper right.
+After obtaining the material, open and execute a Jupyter Notebook `jupyter notebook check_env.ipynb` that is located at the top level of this repository.
+Inside the repository, you can open the notebook by executing

+`jupyter notebook check_env.ipynb`

+inside this repository.
+Inside the Notebook, you can run the code cell by clicking on the `Run Cells` button.

 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the